lemanand/01_Prerequisite/PSGEL255.md

     - URLs seen by end-user
     - Name of Kubernetes Namespace in which to deploy

-4. Build Deployment Manifest
+**3. Build Deployment Manifest**
+  - Complies all the deployment files ito a single Manifest file
+  - Default name of Manifest is "site.yaml"
+  - Between 20,000 and 60,000 lines of YAML
+  - Describes what your deployment is suppoesed to look like, by describing Kubernetes objects (Deployment, Statfulsets, Persistent Volumes, Ingresses, Services, Secrets, ConfigMaps, etc.)
+  -
-5. Apply Deployment Manifest
+**4. Apply Deployment Manifest**